anmonteiro/arbo/README.md

 Arbo is tiny NPM package to facilitate interactive development.
-It allows removing a (potentially dirty) module and every module it requires from the require cache while preserving correctly cached modules.
+It allows removing a (potentially dirty) module and every module it requires from the require cache while preserving other unrelated cached modules.

 ## Installation